sictweb/web422/Code Examples/teams-api/README.md

 mongodb://userName:password@senecaweb-shard-00-00-abcd.mongodb.net:27017,senecaweb-shard-00-01-abcd.mongodb.net:27017,senecaweb-shard-00-02-fe4bt.mongodb.net:27017/teams-api-data?ssl=true&replicaSet=SenecaWeb-shard-0&authSource=admin&retryWrites=true
 ```

-### UPDATING The mongoDBConnectionString in .env:
+### UPDATING The mongoDBConnectionString:

 Server applications should never include secrets or other configuration information.
 Instead, we place this so-called **config** information in an environment file.
-It is common to name such a file `.env`, and to exclude it from source control (i.e.,
-add this file to `.gitignore` so git won't include it) so that it is safe to place passwords and other sensitive information in them.
+Sometimes this is done through the use of a file, setting environment variables, or
+through using an execution environment that preloads config values before running the server.

 When the server is started, the environment file is read, and environment variables
 created based on the `key="value"` entries in that file.
 In a node.js application,
 we use [`process.env`](https://nodejs.org/api/process.html#process_process_env) (e.g., `process.env.VARIABLE_NAME`) to read these values and use them when our code runs.

+### Using an `.env` file for local development

+For testing our server locally, we'll use an `.env` file.
+It is typical to exclude
+such files from source control (i.e., adding this file to `.gitignore` so git won't
+include it) so that it is safe to place passwords and other sensitive information in them.

 To create your `.env` file, do the following: